mtfishman/ITensorMPOCompression.jl/docs/src/index.md

 # Characterizations

 The module has a number of functions for characterization of MPOs and operator-valued matrices.
+Some points to keep in mind:
+1. An MPO must be in one of the regular forms in order for orthogonalization to work.
+2. An MPO must be in one fo the orthononal (canonical) forms prior to SVD truncation (compression).
+However the truncate! function will detect this and do the orthogonalization if needed.
+3. Lower (upper) regular form does not mean that the MPO is lower (upper) triangular.
+As explained in the [Technical Notes](../TechnicalDetails.pdf) the `A`-block does not need to be triangular.
+4. Having said all that, most common hand constructed MPOs are either lower or upper triangular.
+Lower happens to be the more common convention.
+5. The orthogonalize! operation just happens preserve lower (upper) trianglur form.
+However truncation (SVD) does not preserve triangular form.
+6. At the moment autoMPO outputs (after a simple 2<-->Dw row & col swap [`fix_autoMPO!`](@ref)) lower *regular* form, but not lower *triangular* form (the `A` block is not triangular).

 ## Regular forms